Allegiance

 this Babylon the great and exceptional kingdom that I built by the might

 of my power and for the glory of my majesty?”
-His boast was not an
+His boast was not an idle

-After destroying the remnants of the Assyrian Empire, and having subjugated Syria and the Kingdom of Judah, Nebuchadnezzar expanded his dominion to the border of Egypt.
-However, his presumptuous words received a response from an angelic figure:
+expanded his dominion to the border of Egypt.
+However, his presumptuous words received

-- “O King Nebuchadnezzar the dominion has departed from you<…> until you come to know that it is the Most-High who has dominion over the kingdom of men, and to whomever he pleases, he gives it” - (Daniel 4:28-33).
+- “O King Nebuchadnezzar, the dominion has departed from you<…> until you come to know that it is the Most-High who has dominion over the kingdom of men, and to whomever he pleases, he gives it” - (Daniel 4:28-33).

-Consequently, the king lost his rational
+Consequently, the Babylonian king lost his

-- “I, Nebuchadnezzar, my eyes to the heavens did uplift, and my understanding returned to me, and the Most-High I blessed, and to him that lives everlastingly I rendered praise and honor, whose dominion is an everlasting dominion, and his kingdom endures from generation to generation; and all the inhabitants of the earth are accounted as nothing, and according to his own pleasure He deals with the army of the heavens and the inhabitants of the earth, and none there is who can smite upon his hand or say to him, What have thou done?” – (Daniel 4:34-35).
+- “I, Nebuchadnezzar, my eyes to the heavens did uplift, and my understanding returned to me, and the Most-High I blessed, and to him that lives everlastingly I rendered praise and honor, whose dominion is an everlasting dominion, and his kingdom endures from generation to generation; and all the inhabitants of the earth are accounted as nothing, and according to his own pleasure He deals with the army of the heavens and the inhabitants of the earth, and none there is who can smite upon his hand or say to him, What have you done?” – (Daniel 4:34-35).

 From time immemorial, kings, emperors, dictators,